How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Country by country: the headline differences

 Saudi Arabia.
 The largest GCC market and a major focus for expansion.
-Saudisation, administered through the Nitaqat system, sets nationalisation quotas by sector and company size and grades employers into bands that affect their ability to process visas.
+Saudisation, administered through the Nitaqat system, sets nationalisation quotas by sector and company size and grades employers into bands that affect their ability to hire expatriates.
 Payroll runs through the wage protection system, and GOSI social insurance registration is part of compliant employment.
 The market rewards a partner who knows the system rather than one learning it on your account.
 See our Saudi Arabia EOR service.

 A worked scenario: one hire in the UAE and one in Saudi Arabia